 As the parent of a special needs child, you may be more familiar with certain types of government programs and forms of assistance than other parents.
-You may, too, understand that your special needs child must undergo means testing before receiving certain types of benefits commonly utilized by individuals with disabilities, including Medicaid and Supplemental Security Income.
+You may, too, understand that your special needs child must undergo means testing before receiving certain types of benefits commonly utilized by individuals with disabilities, including Supplemental Security Income.
 Because of this, you need to be extra careful when leaving assets behind for your child, because some methods of doing so have the potential to jeopardize his or her ability to receive government assistance.

 According to CNBC, caring for a special needs child over the course of his or her lifetime may cost millions of dollars, and many parents of children with disabilities choose to establish special needs trusts on their behalf.
 The special needs trust accomplishes two key objectives.
 First, it gives you a tool through which to leave assets safely behind for your child.
 Second, it allows you to provide for your child without impacting his or her continued use of certain government assistance programs.